-- must appoint two deputy Laser Run directors, one for running and one for shooting; - ii) is responsible for the overall correct conduct of the Laser Run; - iii) permits the pentathletes to start warming-up. - appointing and supervising: the Range Officers, Shooting Judges, Target Officers, Equipment Control Officers and the Range Personnel; - ii) the correct conduct of the shooting event; - the rapid correction, in conjunction with the appointed Range Officers, of any equipment failure and for ensuring that the necessary experts and material are available to operate the range; - iv) informing the pentathletes and coaches of the final minute and 30 seconds remaining of warming-up time on the shooting range, which ends 3 minutes before start of competition; - v) communicating all reported irregularities and penalties to the TDs/NTOs.
+- appointing and supervising: the Range Officers, Shooting Judges, Target Officers, Equipment Control Officers and the Range Personnel; - ii) the correct conduct of the shooting event; - the rapid correction, in conjunction with the appointed Range Officers, of any equipment failure and for ensuring that the necessary experts and material are available to operate the range; - informing the pentathletes and coaches of the final minute and 30 seconds remaining of warming-up time on the shooting range, which ends 3 minutes before start of competition; - v) communicating all reported irregularities and penalties to the TDs/NTOs.

-Range Officers, appointed one per 9 to 12 firing points, are responsible for:
+6.2.3 Range Officers, appointed one per 9 to 12 firing points, are responsible for:

-- checking that pentathletes use the right firing points; - checking the names and start numbers of pentathletes to ensure that they conform to the Laser Run schedule, start list, scorecards and range register; - iii) controlling pentathletes' clothing (shirts with name, numbers, armlet, head phone, etc.); - iv) assist in conducting possible weapon checks and post competition controls. - v) checking that pentathletes assume the correct shooting position; - i) checking that the pentathletes do not disturb the other pentathletes; - vii) applying and checking (in collaboration with the Shooting Judge) any 10 second penalty imposed on a pentathlete at their shooting station; before applying any penalty the range officers need to have approval from TD in range. - viii) supervising the correct operation of the targets; - ix) maintaining order on the range, with particular attention to safety; - x) ensuring the recording of all irregularities, disturbances, penalties; - xi) communicating all irregularities and penalties to the Shooting Director.
+- i) checking that pentathletes use the right firing points; ii) - checking the names and start numbers of pentathletes to ensure that they conform to the Laser Run schedule, start list, scorecards and range register; - iii) controlling pentathletes' clothing (shirts with name, numbers, armlet, head phone, etc.); - assist in conducting possible weapon checks and post competition controls. iv) - V) checking that pentathletes assume the correct shooting position; - checking that the pentathletes do not disturb the other pentathletes; vi) - vii) applying and checking (in collaboration with the Shooting Judge) any 10 second penalty imposed on a pentathlete at their shooting station; before applying any penalty the range officers need to have approval from TD in range. viii) - supervising the correct operation of the targets; ix)